project-grasp/lean-workshops/commutativity_of_addition.rst

 Exercise
 ---------

 We need a couple of auxiliary theorems (often called lemmas), before we can show that `a + b = b + a`.
 I'm going to prove the first one.
 Don't worry if you don't understand it, recursing on `eq` is beyond the scope of this tutorial.
-Your job is to just tell me **what** it is I've proven (Hint: look at the type signature).
+Your job is to just tell me **what** it is that I've proven (Hint: look at the type signature).

 .. code-block:: lean